 The fieldstone basement was extremely dark, so we didn’t go too far down there.
 I remember noticing a few pieces of rusted metal, perhaps a water heater and furnace, resting just beyond the light that shone down the narrow staircase.

 Back upstairs, along the side of the wall in which the fireplace had been built, I found a single square cupboard door.
 It opened downward to function as a writing surface for a secretary desk-style compartment in the wall.
 It was empty, but I noticed an ornate wooden handle at the back.
 I tugged on it, and realized the whole desk was just loosely set into the wall.
 I carefully slid it out…to reveal a letter that had been hidden behind it.

 The paper was stiff and yellowed, handwritten in pencil.
 It was addressed to a Mr. J. Witherell, an apology from the Fond du Lac sanatorium that, since the facility was closing, his wife and daughter would have to be discharged.
 Was this evidence that some unspeakable tragedy may have actually happened there?
 If the letter was real, how had it never been found before?

-Excited by actual, physical evidence to support some semblance of the story I was there to find, I slipped the letter into my back pocket and started toward the door.
+Excited by actual, physical evidence that in the moment seemed to support some semblance of the story I was there to find, I slipped the letter into my back pocket and started toward the door.
 Just as I was about the exit the house, a Fond du Lac County sheriff rounded the corner from the front of the house and was approaching the door.
 I quickly alerted the others, but there would be no escape.
 Through the large front windows, we could see firetrucks and squad cars lined up out on the road.